Ennyw/flux/DISCLAIMER.md

 **The developer of this project explicitly states:**

-1. This project was **AI-generated** using AI development tools
+1. This project was **AI-generated** using AI development tools (Cursor/Composer AI)
-2. The developer has **no knowledge** of what content ppv.to or other third-party services provide
+2. The developer has **no knowledge** of what content Vidking, ppv.to, or other third-party services provide
 3. The developer has **no control** over third-party API responses or content
-4. The developer does **not endorse** any third-party streaming services
+4. The developer does **not endorse** any third-party streaming services (Vidking, ppv.to, or others)
 5. The developer created this as a **technical/educational UI demonstration only**
 6. Any use of third-party services is **solely at the user's own risk**
 7. The developer is **absolved** of any responsibility for content accessed through third-party APIs
+8. The developer had **no intent** to facilitate copyright infringement or illegal streaming

 **Legal Protection**: This project is an AI-generated educational demonstration.
 The developer is not responsible for the actions, content, or services of third-party APIs used by this application.